Bootstraping Clustering of Gaussians for View-consistent 3D Scene Understanding: Conclusion

 \section{Conclusion}

-This paper presents \textbf{\textit{FreeGS}}, a novel unsupervised method for 3D scene understanding.
-Based on the proposed IDSF and 2D-3D bootstrapping optimization strategy, the proposed method uniformly addresses a variety of tasks, including novel view segmentation, 3D detection and interactive object selection.
+In this paper, we present \textbf{\textit{FreeGS}}, a novel unsupervised method for 3D scene understanding.
+Based on the proposed IDentity-coupled Semantic Field (IDSF) and 2D-3D collaborative bootstrapping optimization strategy, the proposed method eliminates the need for time-consuming preprocessing and uniformly addresses a variety of tasks, including novel view 2D segmentation, open vocabulary 3D detection and interactive object selection (as shown in Fig. \ref{fig:selection}).

 However, some limitations remain in this label-free training paradigm.
 First, the introduced semantic fields bring extra memory and computational overhead to 3DGS, slightly impacting the model's efficiency.
-Furthermore, there is still significant room for improvement in 3D detection performance.
-We believe that 3D tasks may represent the future direction for 3DGS development.
+Second, the Gaussian misalignment phenomenon and the large-scale low-texture background jointly result in suboptimal background segmentation.
+Furthermore, there is still significant room for improvement in 3D detection performance and we believe that 3D tasks may represent the future direction for 3DGS development.